 What Are The Key Ingredients in Tula Skincare Products?

 As we mentioned earlier, probiotics are used as the key ingredients in all Tula skincare products.
 But what exactly are probiotics?

 Probiotics include various strains of helpful bacteria that collaborate with your skin to restore the skin’s microbiome.
 The microbiome is a population of many types of bacteria (over 10,000 different species) that are both good and bad.

-When there’s more bad bacteria than good, skin conditions like acne, sensitive skin, and bumpy, uneven skin texture can develop.
+When there are more bad bacteria than good, skin conditions like acne, sensitive skin, and bumpy, uneven skin texture can develop.
 Thus, keeping the microbiome balanced is critical in maintaining healthy skin.

 The probiotics used in Tula skincare products are clinically proven to help promote the look of skin’s natural balance, locking in moisture to leave your complexion more hydrated and reducing the appearance of inflammation.

-One of the main probiotic strains that is used in many Tula skincare products is Bifida ferment lysate, which is obtained from the fermentation of Bifidobacteria, a gram positive anaerobic bacteria.
+One of the main probiotic strains that are used in many Tula skincare products is Bifida ferment lysate, which is obtained from the fermentation of Bifidobacteria, a gram-positive anaerobic bacteria.

 Another probiotic strain used in Tula Skincare products is called Lactococcus ferment lysate, which is obtained from the gram-positive bacteria, Lactococcus lactis.

 An interesting benefit of probiotics and their derivatives (known as lysates) is that as they break down on the skin’s surface, they create new ingredients for skin, such as vitamins, peptides, and hyaluronic acid.

 Probiotics are also known to increase the presence of ceramides (waxy lipids that makeup 50% of the skin’s lipid barrier).
 Ultimately, this helps to improve skin hydration and even reduce signs of aging.